dimxy/Documentation/docs/basic-docs/cryptoconditions/cc-tokens.md

 ## Introduction

-The `tokens` Crypto Conditions smart contract enables support for the on-chain creation of colored coins, also called tokens.
+The `tokens` Custom Consensus contract enables support for the on-chain creation of colored coins, also called tokens.
 Usually tokens represent some real-world assets on a blockchain.

 The functionality is facilitated by utxo technology.
 Tokens can be generated on any chain where the [ac_cc](../installations/asset-chain-parameters.html#ac-cc) is enabled.